Water everywhere, but not a lot to drink in Bangkok

 But the problem goes beyond bottled water.

 Flooding has contaminated water used by the Metropolitan Waterworks Authority (MWA) for the city's tap water.
-Some residents have complained about its odour and yellow colour, while rumours have swirled there could be a shortage.
+Some residents have complained about its odor and yellow color, while rumors have swirled there could be a shortage.

-MWA assistant governor Vikrom Suwanchompoo said output had been cut from 5 million cubic metres a day to 3.5 million and there should be no concerns about contamination or supply.
+MWA assistant governor Vikrom Suwanchompoo said output had been cut from 5 million cubic meters a day to 3.5 million and there should be no concerns about contamination or supply.

 "We are supplying 10 million people, so this is sufficient," he told Reuters.
 "There is no problem with the quality of the tap water."